 Enter the amount of the advance earned income credit (EIC) payments that you made to your employees.
-Eligible employees may choose to receive part of the EIC as an advance payment.
+Eligible employees may choose to réceive part of the EIC as an advance payment.
 Those who expect to have a qualifying child must give you a completed Form W-5 stating they expect to qualify for the EIC.
-Once the employee gives you a signed and completed Form W-5 you must make the advance EIC payments starting with the employee's next wage payment.
-Advance EIC payments are generally made from withheld income tax and employee and employer social security and Medicare taxes.
+Once the employee gives you a signed and completed Form with the complete the statement of the EIC. advance EIC payments starting with the employee's next wage payment.
+Advance EIC payments are generally made from withheld federal income tax and employee and employer social security and Medicare taxes.
 See section 10 of Pub.
 15 (Circular E) and Pub.
-596, Earned Income Credit.
+596, Earned Income